 If you have suffered internal damage that was someone else’s fault, you deserve both justice and compensation.
-We at Breyer Law Offices, P.C. want you to be able to focus on proper healing and recovery while we do the heavy lifting to get you the settlement you deserve.
+The Husband & Wife Law Team wants you to be able to focus on proper healing and recovery while we do the heavy lifting to get you the settlement you deserve.
 Call us at (602) 457-6222 and let’s discuss your legal options.

 Internal injuries are usually sorted into one of two categories.
 These types are determined by how the injury was caused and what sections of your body was hurt.
 Both types are incredibly dangerous and should be taken seriously.
 If you suspect you have suffered any kind of internal injury, seek medical attention at once.